Supernova-Studio/cli/docs/figma-tokens-sync.md

 - (coming soon) Automated sync with Azure using Azure Pipelines
 - (coming soon) Automated sync with GitLab using GitLab CI/CD

+### Examples in action

+We have prepared a repository to see this all put into action!
+[See it for yourself](https://github.com/JiriTrecak/design-tokens-sync-test).

+### Contributing

 If you would like to contribute more tutorials and help people integrate their own pipelines, please open a pull request!